bartswierz/employee-records/README.md

  - Navigate into the client directory via VSCode Terminal and run the command "npm start"
   ![image](https://github.com/bartswierz/employee-records/assets/100662080/1ebffde9-c3d5-4c89-b8f1-c234e09d92a7)

 7. Application setup is complete!
-Create a new employee, and if everything was setup correctly, we should have a successful fetch and POST into our MongoDB Cluster!
+Create a new employee, and if everything was setup correctly, we will have a successful fetch and POST into our MongoDB Cluster!

 ![image](https://github.com/bartswierz/employee-records/assets/100662080/82943272-eeeb-4a37-aa32-7c424bde3c21)